Zachary-Levesque/Smart-Flood-Detection-System/hardware/wiring.md

 ## Pin Map

-1. Water sensor signal to GPIO34.
+1. Sensor SDA to GPIO4.
+2. Sensor SCL to GPIO5.
-2. Water sensor VCC to 3V3.
+3. Sensor VCC to 3V3.
-3. Water sensor GND to GND.
+4. Sensor GND to GND.
-4. Buzzer signal to GPIO25.
+5. Buzzer signal to GPIO6.
-5. LED signal to GPIO26 through a 220 ohm resistor.
+6. LED signal to GPIO7 through a 220 ohm resistor.
-6. LED ground to GND.
+7. LED ground to GND.
-7. USB cable to ESP32 for power, flashing, and serial monitor.
+8. USB cable to ESP32 C3 Mini for power, flashing, and serial monitor.

 ## Simple Build Notes